Is a colder than average, third La Niña winter in store for Seattle?

 On Dec.
 26, the low at Sea-Tac was 20 degrees, beating the previous low-temperature record of 22 degrees for that date, set 73 years ago in 1948.
 On Dec.
 27, we had a second day of record-breaking lows with the high only reaching 17 degrees.

-“If it happens, this will be only the third time with three La Niña winters in a row in our 73-year record,” said Emily Becker of the University of Miami/CIMAS in an ENSO (El Niño-Southern Oscillation) blog post.
+“If it happens, this will be only the third time with three La Niña winters in a row in our 73-year record,” said Emily Becker of the University of Miami/CIMAS in a blog post.

 The La Niña cycle — which is linked to more potent weather events — occurred about 28% of the time from 1950-1999, according to an analysis by The Associated Press.
 But in the past 25 winters, they’ve been brewing nearly half the time.